At a Glance - Arc Length for Parametric Functions

 You may use a calculator to evaluate the integral.

-Explain why your answer is reasonable.
+Explain why the answer is reasonable.

 First, we find the derivatives

-The length of the curve is
+Using our new formula, the length of the curve is

 If we graph the curve, we get